United States airdate: December 31, 1999

 Mr. Krabs: Ka-ra-tay?
 You should be making money-ay, with your spatu-lay.

-- Truth in Television, SpongeBob was using the actual pronunciation of karate.
+- Truth in Television, SpongeBob was using a legitimate alternate pronunciation of "karate".

 - Malicious Misnaming: Sandy tauntingly calls SpongeBob "SpongeBrain" after his failed attempt to attack her through the phone lines.

-- Medium-Shift Gag: The hot sauce drop has a superimposed live-action face (Tom Kenny) declaring it to be "really, really hot!"
+- The hot sauce drop has a superimposed live-action face (Tom Kenny) declaring it to be "really, really hot!"

 - My God, What Have I Done?: Sandy, when she realizes that she got SpongeBob fired from the Krusty Krab after Mr. Krabs saw her trying to provoke him into a Karate match and mistook it for SpongeBob breaking his promise not to do it anymore.